 We must start with better sources, better information, and a better interpretation of the information if we are to make better decisions.
 Be aware of your own bias and always check your sources, especially if what you are reading is online.
 The people writing articles and posting on social media channels are everyday people like me and you.

 Don’t be afraid to get it wrong.
-Being wrong is not a crime, but spreading misinformation should be.
+Being wrong is not a crime; however, spreading misinformation should be.
 Sometimes we get things wrong because we want to believe, and we want things to make sense.
 Sometimes things just don’t make sense to us, and that’s ok as long as we are getting it right.
 Your desire should be to get it right, not be right.

 There is an intention behind every message.
 Understanding the message’s purpose will go a long way in helping you to decipher the usefulness of the message.
 Most importantly, always ask questions.
 I great question is worth a thousand answers.
 These suggestions are only the tip of the iceberg when it comes to avoiding the pitfalls of misinformation.
-Identifying misinformation can be a chore, but the more you practice, the better you get at it.
+Identifying misinformation can be a chore.
+The more you practice, the better you get at it.

 Fear is a defensive mechanism.
 Our bodies chemically react when we are embarrassed in front of a group of people.
 We are scared.
 The survival of who we “are” is at risk when we are embarrassed.
 Our bodies don’t differentiate physical threats from existential threats.
 So as we have evolved, our physical risks have decreased while our existential threats have increased.
 There is no wonder that fear is such a dominant emotion.

 We fear rejection, math, science, death, pain, disease, change, homeliness, losing control, the cold, the heat, the unknown, judgment, loneliness, crowds, disapproval, animals, viruses, bacteria, authority, insubordination, theft, crime, riots, missing out, friends, family, people, places and things.
-This list is by no means exhaustive, but it drives home the point that there is an endless list of things to fear.
+This list is by no means exhaustive.
+It drives home the point that there is an endless list of things to fear.

 Yes, there are real threats to our existence, but frequently the real danger is how we react to the perceived threat.
 We have all heard the statement by Charles R Swindoll, ” I am convinced that life is 10% what happens to me and 90% of how I react to it.”
 When it comes to fear, this statement is the holy grail.